Browser does not support script.

 Senior Lecturer

-I have worked in a number of different schools from a middle school in Merton Borough of London to a relatively small school near the centre of York.
-During this time I became the maths subject leader at the school and gained both Leading Mathematics and Advanced Teacher status.
-This work allowed me to work on a number of key mathematics development projects within the City of York LA, for example a project on the use of inverse functions.
+I have worked in a number of different school settings across England, from a middle school in Merton Borough of London to a relatively small school near the centre of York.
+During this time I became subject leader for matheamtics and gained both 'Leading Mathematics' and 'Advanced Teacher' status.
+This opned opportunities to be involved in number of key mathematics development projects within the City of York.

-More recently I have worked as part of the Primary Mathematics Consultancy team for North Yorkshire.
+More recently I worked as part of the Primary Mathematics Consultancy team for North Yorkshire.
 As part of this role I was fortunate enough to work alongside the ICT consultant to consider how ICT could enhance the teaching and learning of mathematics and was also involved in the authority’s ‘pupil self-evaluation project’ which further developed my interest in assessment for learning.

 Teaching